openbaton/docs/docs/nfvo-how-to-use-gui.md

 If you select *Projects* or *Users* under the *Identity* menu item on the left side you will get to overviews of the selected subject.
 There you can see, add and remove projects and users **if you are authorized**.

 The following screenshot shows the creation of a new user named *new user* who is assigned to the project *default* as a *USER*.
 This means that he can modify the resources in this project.
 The role *GUEST* would basically grant the read-only privilege to the user.
-If you would like the user to have access to all the projects and resources of the NFVO, you can put a mark to on the *Make Admin* marker, after this the individual roles you choose will not matter any more and the user will be saved as an *ADMIN*.
+If you would like the user to have access to all the projects and resources of the NFVO, you can put a mark to on the *Make Admin* marker, if the marker is turned on the individual roles you choose will not matter any more and the user will be saved as an *ADMIN*.

 ![Add user][AddUser]